miquelpuigmena/resumee/myCV.md

 #### Chanchus
 WebScraper that would trigger alarm when finding profitable operations with online sport betting.
 Main objective was to **subsidize university** and get started with non-academic development of software.

+#### ESP32 Sniffer
+Beacon Synch project implements on ESP32 board a beacon Sniffer that updates an internal timer on tick scale.
+Each beacon sniffed is decoupled on ieee80211 structs.
+Find Github project repo [here](https://github.com/miquelpuigmena/ESP32sniffer).